timohausmann/processwire-docker/README.md

 # processwire-docker

-My take on a docker container for processwire.
+My take on a Docker container for ProcessWire.

-## Infos

-* maps port 80:80
-* maps host userid, so docker can write to the host system (see `./docker-compose.yml`)
-* volume for site: `./site`
-* volume for mysql data: `./docker/mysql`

 ## Usage

 * `npx degit timohausmann/processwire-docker myAwesomeProject`
-* Make sure your host user ID matches the user id in docker-compose.yml
+* Edit the line `user: 1000:1000` in docker-compose.yml: replace both `1000` with your host system user ID (run `id -u` to find it)
 * `cd myAwesomeProject`
-* Build once: `docker-compose build`
+* Build once: `docker compose build`
-* Start container: `docker-compose up`
+* Start container: `docker compose up`
-* Visit localhost:80 and run the processwire installer
+* For a new site: Visit http://localhost:8080 and run the installer
-* Stop container: `docker-compose down`
+* For an existing site: Replace the content of /site/ with your existing code and manually import a database dump.

 ## Database config: